Self-employed? Don’t forget your pension

 You may be able to claim higher tax relief

-Automatic tax relief on your contributions will always be 20 per cent, but if you’re a higher rate taxpayer you’re entitled to 40 per cent (so you’d only have to pay in £60 to get that £100 in your pension pot).
+If you’re a higher rate taxpayer you’re entitled to 40 per cent tax relief (so you’d only have to pay in £60 to get that £100 in your pension pot).
 It’s up to you to claim this additional relief via your self-assessment tax return (or you could hire an accountant to take care of it).
 If you didn’t know about this and have missed out on previous years, you can reclaim up to three years’ tax relief and really boost your pension savings.

 Save even more if your spouse works for you